Ahmed-Sami-Hamid/vplay-react-native/README.md

 # VPlay

-- Its a React Native Project with Expo
+- Its an Expo React Native Project

 ## Overview